Cebelle1/Student-Management-System/README.md

 # Student Management System
- A simple Student Management System done in Netbeans using Java
+ A simple Student Management System

+ - Done in Netbeans using Java
+ - Registers students
+ - Uses MySQL as database
+ - Can view registered students